Black-Eyed Susan Care

 closeup-of-yellow-thunbergia-flowers.jpg

-Plant Black-Eyed Susan in full sun in well-draining soil.
+Plant Black-Eyed Susans in full sun in well-draining soil.
 All soil textures are acceptable.
 Heavy clay soil can be amended with compost to improve drainage.
 Place the plants at the same depth in the ground that they were growing in the pot.
-Planting Black-Eyed Susan too deep will keep it from blooming well and may rot the crown.
-Mulch around the base and root area of Black-Eyed Susan to improve the soil texture and moisture retention over time.
+Planting Black-Eyed Susans too deep may impede blooming and rot the crown.
+Mulch around the base and root area of Black-Eyed Susans to improve the soil texture and moisture retention over time.
 Using organic compost will also supply the nutrients needed to support healthy growth for the whole season.

-Black-Eyed Susan is very drought tolerant after it has established and matured.
+Black-Eyed Susans are very drought tolerant after they have established and matured.
 Consistent watering when the plant is young will help it produce a strong root system.
 Watering with soaker hoses and drip irrigation helps to direct water to the roots while keeping the leaves dry.
-MIldews and fungal diseases are common to Black-Eyed Susan and are easily transmitted by water on the foliage.
+Black-Eyed Susans are susceptible to mildews and fungal diseases, which are easily transmitted by water on the foliage.
 The average amount of water required each week is between 1/2 -1 inch.

 rudbeckia-little-goldstar-planting.jpg

-This is the time to cut the plant back to within 2 inches of the ground and apply a mulch for the winter.
-The warmer zones will be able to let the plant die back over the winter.
-New leaves may even emerge before winter and stay small until the spring.
+Black-Eyed Susans will die back to the ground in the colder zones (3-6) after the first few frosts.
+Gardeners in these zones should cut the plant to within 2 inches of the ground and apply a mulch for the winter.
+The warmer zones can let the plant be over the winter.
+New basal growth may even emerge before winter and stay small until the spring.
 The last round of flower stems may also be left on the plant to form seed and feed the birds and other wildlife all winter.

 Caring For Black-Eyed Susans in Pots